 Creating a compressed backup can save you considerable storage space and reduce I/O usage significantly.
-And with the LZ4 compression method (introduced since release 3.10), the overhead for processing compression is quite low.
+And with the LZ4 compression method, the overhead for processing compression is quite low.
 In cases where database backups are moving from a faster disk system where the active database files sit to a possibly slower storage, compression will often significantly lower the overall backup time.
 It can result in reduced restoration time as well.
 In general, we recommend LZ4 compression over no compression for most users, as LZ4-based backups often finish in a shorter time period.
 However, test out MySQL Enterprise Backup within your environment to determine what is the most efficient approach.
+For more discussions on compressed backups, see Section 4.3.4, "Making a Compressed Backup".

-4.3.2 Making a Differential or Incremental Backup
+4.3.3 Making a Differential or Incremental Backup